 Throughout FY22, AIM's 535 Alzheimer's Congressional Teams (ACT) — one for every member of Congress — engaged with their legislators.
 In total, 1,992 ACT members and 678 State Champions nationwide conducted thousands of meetings and related actions concerning matters of public policy.

-The Association held 480 events with members of Congress, including virtual meetings, tele-town halls, Coffees with Congress and conversations at Walk to End Alzheimer's.
-Additionally, advocates submitted approximately 1,700 letters to the editor, with nearly 40% published in media outlets around the nation.
+The Association held more than 550 events with members of Congress, including virtual meetings, tele-town halls, Coffees with Congress and conversations at Walk to End Alzheimer's.
+Additionally, advocates submitted approximately 900 letters to the editor, with nearly 40% published in media outlets around the nation.

 AIM conveyed to Congress its strong support for the Food and Drug Administration's (FDA) Accelerated Approval Pathway for treatments, as well as the importance of preserving and strengthening this critical tool for bringing therapies to individuals currently living with an unmet medical need.
 The Alzheimer's Association also sponsored an event with The Hill that gathered policymakers, patient advocates and experts for a conversation on expedited drug approvals.